 Most ultrasounds are painless and non-invasive, though some may involve slight pressure or, in the case of certain pelvic exams, an internal probe.
 Depending on the type of scan, you might be asked to fast beforehand, drink water to fill your bladder, or wear loose clothing.
-Procedures usually take between 15 and 45 minutes.
-If you’re having a biopsy or elastography, these may include minor discomfort or additional preparation.
-Overall, ultrasound is a safe, routine imaging method with no radiation exposure.
+Most examinations usually take between 15 and 45 minutes.
+Overall, ultrasound is a safe and non-invasive imaging method with no radiation exposure.

 This safe, radiation-free procedure provides real-time images, aiding in accurate diagnosis and treatment planning.